greenemadeline/exclusion_manuscript/README.md

 ### Task Three: Visualizing the data with a flipbook
 You're going to make a flipbook!
 What's a flipbook?

-+ Get familiar with flipbooks conceptually by watching this [rstudio::conf 2020 talk](https://resources.rstudio.com/rstudio-conf-2020/flipbooks-evangeline-reynolds) talk.
++ Get familiar with flipbooks conceptually by watching this [rstudio::conf 2020 talk](https://resources.rstudio.com/rstudio-conf-2020/flipbooks-evangeline-reynolds).
 + It comes in the package `flipbookr`[https://github.com/EvaMaeRey/flipbookr/]()!
 Learn more about this package.
 + Because this package is not yet on CRAN, you will need to install it from the github repository using the `remotes` package.
 Many times this is written instead as the `devtools` package, but the maintainers of `devtools` are no longer retaining this specific functionality in future releases, so it is best to use `remotes`.